-The Holy Spirit bestows seven gifts at your North stream.
-They are found at Isaiah 11:20 Whis verse:
+The Holy Spirit bestows seven gifts at your North street.
+They are found at Isaiah 11:2 whis verse:

-"The spirit of the sand in shall rest upon him: a spirit and of under anding, a spirit of counsel and of a spirit of sowledge and of fear of the Lord of strength, s Today, these ges are generally referred to as: Wisdom - Usterstanding - Right judgment - Strength - Reverence - Worder and awe of Gode RULE They're yours, ready to open ing reoperagin O and again throughout your life.
-Each time you'll gain new in lights and greater awareness.
-They are gifts that we never be used up or broken.
-TREE BYARING MAKY FRUITS The Holy Spirit is a source THE HOLE SPIRIT IN YOUR LIFE - When have you relied on wisdom, understanding, strength, or an oher of the Holy Spirit's gifts to get you through a callenging time? or or going boury.
-Besides the Seven Gifte you receive these twelve I sits of the Holy Spirit: O Which of the seven gifts do you most count on the seven gifts do you most count of the seven gifts do you most count on the seven gifts do you most count of th Charts Charts Which of the seven gifts do you most count of the seven gifts do you most count of the today?
-Why? ■ Gentleness ■ Goodness■ Joy■ Kindness How might you use these gifts to help plan your future? ■ Modesty ■ Patience ■ Peace ■ Self-control
+They are found at Isaiah 11:2, This verse: MIT

+"The spirit of the land shall rest upon him: a spir and of under anding, a spirit of counsel and a spirit of counsel and a spirit of counsel and of fear of the Lord. rit of wisom of strength, A

+Today, these extra generally referred to as:

+Wisdom - Gerstanding - Right judgment - Strength - Gowledg - Reverence - Worder and awe of Gode A A A A A A A A A A A A A A A A A A A

+They're yours, ready to open in reoleting to O and again throughout your life.
+Each time you'll gain new leights and greater awareness.
+They are TREE BYARING MANY FRUITS

+gifts that we never be used up or broken.
+Holy Spirit is a source

+THE HOLD PIRIT IN YOUR LIFE - When have var relied on wisdom, understanding, or of going boury.
+Besides the Seven Gifts ou receive

+strength, or an Oher of the Holy Spirit's gifts to get these twelve Frits of the

+Which of the seven gifts do you most count of today?
+Why?
+Holy Spirit: O

+Charty

+- 1/NO Faithfulness Generosity

+PRINT O HEVIEW raithfulness

+Which of the seven gifts do you most count of today?
+Why? ■ Generosity

+today.
+Wily. ■ Gentleness

+■ Goodness

+■ Joy

+How might you use these gifts to help plan your ■ Kindness

+future? ■ Modesty

+■ Patience

+Peace

+■ Self-control